owenhindley/heavy-unity-patch-downloader/README.md

 ### What happens

-The script will create the following folders:
+The script will create the following folder:

-`[Unity Project folder]/Heavy` - all downloaded versions are stored here

 `[Unity Project folder]/Assets/Plugins/Heavy/[Platform]` - patch bundles & binaries are stored here by platform.